ut/PRNSTN/README.md

 ## Credits & License

-A project by Ulf Treger <ulf.treger@googlemail.com>
+A project by Ulf Treger <ulf.treger@googlemail.com> as part of

 Running via CLI and as a daemonized script based on a concept by Jake Gordon at [Daemonizing Ruby Processes](http://codeincomplete.com/posts/ruby-daemons/)